Katrindenek/JetBrains-Academy--Smart-Calculator/README.md

 - The value can be an __integer__, __float__ or a value of another __variable__.
 - Assigning a new value to an existing variable will rewrite the previous value.
 - Type the name of a variable to print its value.

+## Postfix notation

+The algebraic calculations are performed using _postfix notation_ and stack.

+## Examples

 Examples of work:
 ```commandline